 Print Recipe Save

-This Citrus Thyme Salmon uses barely any additional ingredients to highlight the wonderful, natural flavor of the salmon.
-And if you can find some chive flowers, they’re the perfect extra touch in this baked salmon.
+Citrus Thyme Salmon uses just 5 ingredients to highlight the wonderful, natural flavor of the salmon.
+Ready in 30 minutes!

 Prep Time15 minutes